Skip to main content

 Unique user attribute

-This should be an attribute that will always be unique to that user and it is used in the generation of targetedIDs and statistics.
+This should be an attribute that will always be unique to an individual user.
+It is used in the generation of targetedIDs and statistics.
 It defaults in AD to 'objectGUID' and in LDAP to 'cn'.
 If you are migrating from another local authentication system, you may want this to match your old setting.

 Salt value